Search for stocks /

 • B2B Malts – 5%.

-Geography:95% India, 5% exports to 25 countries (Germany, Japan, USA, Australia—basically places where desi whisky now sits on duty-free shelves).
+Geography: 95% India, 5% exports to 25 countries (Germany, Japan, USA, Australia—basically places where desi whisky now sits on duty-free shelves).

-duty-free exclusives like “Indri City Series.”
+Distribution: 10,000 retail outlets, 25 sugar agents, and duty-free exclusives like “Indri City Series.”

 Verdict: This isn’t just sugar diversification—it’s a full-on alco-bev transformation.
 If “Sugar Daddy” was the past, “Whisky Daddy” is the future.